The Bankrate promise

 Improve your credit

 If your coverage was denied because the vehicle you drive is considered too risky, it might be worth considering a safer option.
-There are numerous vehicles that insurance carriers consider to be less of a risk, which could make finding coverage easier.
+There are numerous vehicles that insurance carriers typically consider to be less of a risk, which may make finding coverage easier.

 Frequently asked questions

-According to rates gathered by Quadrant Information Services, the national average cost of insurance is $1,674 per year for a full coverage policy.
+According to rates gathered by Quadrant Information Services, the national average cost of car insurance is $2,014 per year for a full coverage policy and $622 for minimum coverage.
 However, exact premiums are highly dependent on personal factors.
-Depending on your state and the factors it allows for insurance underwriting, your ZIP code, age, gender, vehicle, driving history or credit score could influence your premium.
+Depending on your state and the factors it allows for insurance underwriting, your ZIP code, age, gender, vehicle, driving history or credit history could influence your premium.